The Friends of White Water Shaker Village is continuing the restoration at White Water Shaker Village in Crosby Township near Harrison, Ohio.

 What is the White Water Paint Project?

-The White Water Shaker Village paint project is an opportunity for individuals and small teams to come together to be involved in the restoration effort of the Shaker Village, as part of the 200th anniversary of its founding this year.
+The White Water Shaker Village paint project is an opportunity for individuals and small teams to come together to be involved in the restoration effort of the Shaker Village.

 What is the White Water Shaker Village?